apache/apisix/doc/architecture-design.md

 <img src="./images/consumer-internal.png" width="50%" height="50%">

 1. Authorization certification: e.g [key-auth](./plugins/key-auth.md), [JWT](./plugins/jwt-auth.md), etc.
-2. Get consumer_id: By authorization, you can naturally get the corresponding Consumer `id`, which is the unique identifier of the Consumer object.
+2. Get consumer_name: By authorization, you can naturally get the corresponding Consumer `id`, which is the unique identifier of the Consumer object.
 3. Get the Plugin or Upstream information bound to the Consumer: Complete the different configurations for different Consumers.

 To sum up, Consumer is a consumer of certain types of services and needs to be used in conjunction with the user authentication system.